olavmulder/AthleteCalendar/README.md

 The output is a csv file with date, eventname, name athlete and category</p><br>
 ----
 v1.0: release version 1.0, can be buggy when filtering and the 'today' table is removed.
-It looks steady when using on days there are no events.
+It looks steady when using on days there are no events. v1.1: Actually filtering the events on argument input
-##Upcoming
-v1.1: Actually filtering the events on argument input...
 ----
 ### Dev:
 v0.1: able to iterate through all competition with selenium <br>